gbgplc/loqate-verify-helmcharts/README.md

  kubectl delete pods <NAME> -n loqate
 ```

-If all pods are in service (i.e. 1/1) but you are still getting the “No spatialapi available” or “Failed to process.” then:
+If all pods are in service (i.e. 1/1) but you are still getting the “No spatialapi available” or “Failed to process” then:

 - Delete the spatial-api pod.
-Wait 3 minutes and test again.
+Wait three minutes and test again
-- If it does not work then do the same for the querycoordinator pod.
+- If it does not work then do the same for the querycoordinator pod
-- If you are still getting the errors then delete the spatial-api pod once more and wait three mins then test again.
+- If you are still getting the errors then delete the spatial-api pod once more and wait three minutes then test again

 If the above has still not fixed the issue then try the following: